Les Gets in summer

 Imagine a warm summer afternoon on the shore of sparkling Lake Montriond, the barbecue sizzling as you relax with your friends and family and take in the view of the mountains.
 Spend mornings hiking through alpine meadows to look-out points before having lunch in a mountain restaurant; and later watch the sunset from your chalet’s bubbling hot tub while sipping a chilled glass of Champagne.

 Summer in Les Gets is perfect if you love the outdoors.
 The village is known for its mountain biking and attract big events such as the UCI Mountain Bike World Championships.
 If you’re looking for a slower pace, ask us about a day pass to Les Sources du Chéry, an exclusive day spa with pools, relaxation rooms, sensory showers and a fantastic treatment list.
 Our team knows the village inside out and can make the best recommendations for your summer in Les Gets.
 We offer the most incredible self-catered chalets for your exclusive use, complete with our 24-hour concierge service.
 If you’d like a catered chalet, with your own chef, hosts and driver, just ask.

-Where to stay in Les Gets this summer
+Where to stay this summer in Les Gets

 Les Gets in summer: things to do